DmitryBondarenko1/solid-spoon/Console.md

 | User input| Defines the view of user input messages |

 Specify your desired console color settings using the menu in the the right-hand pane.

+To re-assign ANSI colors

+Select a color in the ANSI menu from the list and specify ANSI color to be assigned to it instead using the menu in the the right-hand pane.

 Note that along with Console, you set your own colors and fonts for the Debugger and other IntelliJ IDEA components.